 Algorithmic risk assessment tools used to predict recidivism rates are one example in which bias frequently occurs.
 In some criminal justice systems, algorithms are used to predict an individual’s likelihood to commit a future crime.
-Unless such an algorithm accounts for the fact that women consistently have lower recidivism rates than men, it will not predict at equal levels of accuracy for all genders.
+Unless such an algorithm accounts for the fact that women consistently have lower recidivism rates than men, it will not predict at equal levels of accuracy for people of all genders.

 In sum, biased output leads to difficult ethical questions.
 Are we making fair and equitable decisions grounded in reality?
 Or are we repackaging an unfair status quo cloaked in technological innovation?
 The more widely algorithmic assessment tools are applied across society, the more pressing these questions become.